SaumiliHaldar/VibeStream/README.md

 - **Live Streaming**: Broadcast live video streams with minimal latency.
 - **Interactive Chat**: Real-time chat functionality to engage with the audience.
 - **User Authentication**: Secure user registration and login system.
+- **Google OAuth Login**: Sign in securely using Google authentication.
 - **Stream Management**: Tools to manage and customize live streams.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Email Notifications**: Sends an email when a user account is created.